How to Use Shampoo Bars + FAQ

 Can I use conditioner afterwards?

-Yes!
-Follow up your wash with whatever conditioner you prefer.
-If you're looking for a natural alternative, a rinse or spray of apple cider vinegar naturally conditions hair and balances your scalp's pH level, among other things!
+If you're looking for another natural alternative, a rinse or spray of apple cider vinegar naturally conditions hair and balances your scalp's pH level, among other things!
 And don't worry, the vinegar smell is gone not long after showering.
 Read here for how to do an apple cider vinegar rinse.
-Something to note: you may not need to use conditioner after using these shampoo bars, even if you've always needed it after using conventional shampoos.
-Conventional shampoos often contain ingredients which are drying to the hair and scalp.

 Do these work for long hair?